gnilk/testrunner/README.md

 ```

 ### Assert Macro
-There is an assert macro (TR_ASSERT) which works lika regular assert but is testinterface aware.
+There is an assert macro (TR_ASSERT) which works like a regular assert but is testinterface aware.
 Use it like:
 ```
     int test_module_func(ITesting *t) {